oladimillion/django-apps/README.md

 > their search keyword and get quick and concise definition.

 > Bolt supports voice commands, i.e. speech-to-text and text-to-speech commands
-> (note: your browser must features for them to work)
+> (note: your browser must support these features for them to work)

 ### Running app Locally